AdamWilsonLabEDU/GEO511_2020/pres/PS_08_repro.md

 ---
 title: "Reproducible Research"
+type: Presentation
+week: 8
 ---

+## Resource Presentations

+## Case Study

+Questions for leaders:

+1. In what situations can a 'reproducible example' be useful?
+2. Check out the help for `reprex()`.
+When might you use these different parameters?

 ## The goal of reproducible research
 > "The goal of reproducible research is to tie specific instructions to data analysis and experimental data so that scholarship can be recreated, better understood and verified."  <small> Max Kuhn, CRAN Task View: Reproducible Research </small>